TurboWarp/docs/docs/development/extensions/hats.md

 If you make the same script using this example and repeatedly run "broadcast Event 1", the "say Hello" block won't run as the script is constantly being restarted, thus restarting the 1 second timer.

+Note that if a script whose top block is an event-based hat with `shouldRestartExistingThreads: true` runs a block that restarts itself (similar to "when I receive message1, broadcast message1"), the currently running script will not immediately stop; it may continue to run until it yields.

 ## Starting scripts in only certain sprites

 Consider a built-in hat block such as "when this sprite clicked" -- how does Scratch know that it should only start the hat in one specific sprite instead of all of them?
 It does this using the third argument to `startHats` which is the target you want to start it in.
 If set to null or not supplied at all, it will run for all sprites.